 - Bring a large pot of water to a boil.
 Cook the pasta according to package directions.

-- To serve, spoon the pasta onto a bowl or plate.
-Top the pasta with the sliced steak.
-Garnish the plates with the chopped walnuts and parsley.
+- Spoon the pasta into a bowl or on a plate.
+Top the pasta with the steak.
+Garnish with chopped walnuts and parsley.

 Blue cheese crumbles: I recommend using a wedge of good-quality blue cheese and finely crumbling it.
 The easiest way to do this is with a box grater or you can pulse chunks of cheese in a food processor until it breaks down into fine crumbs.
 If your cheese is not finely crumbled, it will be harder to create a smooth cheese sauce.

 - Calories: 688

 - Saturated Fat: 17.5g

 - Carbohydrates: 50g

 - Protein: 47.1g

 - Cholesterol: 131mg

 Keywords: blue cheese pasta, blue cheese steak pasta